-D.3.41.3 Region-wise packing SEI message semantics
+D.3.41.4 Region-wise packing SEI message semantics

-The region-wise packing SEI message provides information to enable remapping of the colour samples of the cropped output pictures onto projected pictures.
+The region-wise packing SEI message provides information to enable remapping of the colour samples of the cropped decoded pictures onto projected pictures as well as information on the location and size of the guard bands, if any.

 rwp_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous region-wise packing SEI message in output order. rwp_cancel_flag equal to 0 indicates that region-wise packing information follows.